kinnay/AEA/docs/reference/aea.md

 * <code>compression_algorithm: int = [LZFSE](#compressionalgorithm)</code>
 * `scrypt_strength: int = 0`

-Returns the data encoded as an AEA file.

 ## Decoding
-Depending on the profile, the following keyword arguments may be required:
+For decoding, the profile type is read from the file header.
+Depending on the profile type, the following keyword arguments may be required:

 * `symmetric_key: bytes` (32 bytes)
 * `recipient_priv: bytes`